Gonzaga's offense stalls in second half, Saint Mary's holds GU to season-low five assists - Yahoo Sports

 Gonzaga's offense stalls in second half, Saint Mary's holds GU to season-low five assists

 Feb.
-3—Trends emerged in Gonzaga's first five losses of the season and they reappeared in loss No. 6 on Saturday night.
+4—Trends emerged in Gonzaga's first five losses of the season and they reappeared in loss No. 6 on Saturday night.

-Gonzaga scored a season low 62 points.
-The previous low was 63 points in double-digit losses to Purdue and UConn.
+Gonzaga scored a season-low 62 points.
+The previous low was 63 points in double-digit losses to Purdue and Connecticut.

 The Zags finished with five assists, equaling their season low against UConn.
 They had just eight assists in a 77-76 loss at Santa Clara.